GallVp/sincmotion-matlab/diff_cwtft/README.md

 git checkout .
 ```

-That builds the library and cleans auxiliary build files.
-To test, from the `wavelib` directory, do:
+`make` builds the library and `git clean` cleans auxiliary build files.
+To test the built library, from the `wavelib` directory, do:

 ```bash
 ./Bin/wavelibLibTests